-During the period 1st September 2019 to 31st August 2020 the academy operated a two layer management structure: the Board of Trustees and the Senior Leadership Team.
-The aim of the management structure is to devolve responsibility and to encourage involvement in decision making at all levels.
+During the period 1st September 2020 to 31st August 2021 the academy operated a three-layer management structure: the Board of Trustees, the Senior Leadership Team and the Middle Management Team.
+The aim of the management structure is to devolve clear lines of responsibility, accountability and authority and to encourage involvement in strategic and operational decision making at all levels.